Stephen Leake: Heraldic career

 Leake had made many powerful connections, but still lacked an appointment that would provide for his needs.
 Leake tried to use John Anstis to obtain a position at the College of Arms.
 Anstis used the opportunity of Leake's request to secure an appointment as Garter for his own son.
 After being embarrassed by Anstis, Leake assumed that he would be able to gain sympathy in other circles.
 In 1727 his connections gained him a spot as Lancaster Herald of Arms in Ordinary at the College.
 He was promoted Norroy King of Arms in December 1729.

 As a herald and king of arms, Leake directed his energy toward improving the fortunes of the College of Arms.
 In 1729 he applied to the attorney general for the prosecution of a painter–stainer who offered to research arms for customers.
 This suit was unsuccessful, but he also sought a new charter for the college that would have confirmed its monopoly on these activities.
 He also attempted to revive heraldic visitations in 1731 and 1744.
 His Reasons for Granting Commissions to the Provincial Kings of Arms for Visiting their Provinces was printed in 1744.
 This, like most of his other projects failed.
 It was impeded both by Anstis as Garter and by the government.
 In 1732 Leake was also engaged in the attempted revival of the High Court of Chivalry.
 After five years nothing had been accomplished, so the court closed.
 It did sit again until 1954.
 Though he was not successful in most of these endeavors, he was able to raise the awareness and prestige of the College in England.

 Leake was promoted to Clarenceux King of Arms in 1741 and Garter Principal King of Arms in 1754.
 He immediately became deeply involved in the Order of the Garter, for which the office is named.
-He worded with the Dean of Windsor to bring the official registers up to date.
+He worked with the Dean of Windsor to bring the official registers up to date.
 He also compiled a collection of drawings of knights' stall plates from St George's Chapel, and travelled abroad to invest foreign princes with the Garter.

 Though Leake was always a vocal critic of the patronage and purchase by which heralds were appointed, he did have his thirteen-year-old son, John Martin Leake, appointed Chester Herald of Arms in Ordinary in 1752.